fsedarkalex/KNOMI/README.md

 You can put it into issues but I am not aiming to create an alternative firmware.
 I only want to adjust knomi to my needs, keeping things universal.

-# I am a representative of BTT.
+# Question: I am a representative of BTT.
 May we integrate your code changes back?

-Yes.
+Answer: Yes.
 A reference to OmeeeChan and me somewhere in the code comments or credits files would be appreciated.